Headless CMS vs. Traditional CMS

 Once you've gotten a clear picture of your current and ideal states, your cross-functional task force should make a list of your key business objectives.
 After all, a CMS is a strategic tool that should map directly onto the goals you're looking to achieve.

 It might be helpful to start by examining your content strategy and updating it as necessary.
-With the strategy in hand, take some time to discuss each department’s objectives, how they map onto overall business goals, and how an enterprise CMS might support what you’re planning to do.
-While you’re having these conversations, you’ll develop a clearer picture of the must-have and nice-to-have features of your new CMS.
+With the strategy in hand, take some time to discuss each department's objectives, how they map onto overall business goals, and how an enterprise CMS might support what you're planning to do.
+Consider objectives around content velocity, automation potential, AI readiness, and omnichannel delivery.
+While you're having these conversations, you'll develop a clearer picture of the must-have and nice-to-have features of your new CMS.

 The CMS is an important part of your tech stack.
 If it doesn't meet certain baseline requirements, then you can eliminate it from your list of options.
 Core requirements include:

-Reach out to us to learn more about how Sanity can power your content.
+Learn more about how Sanity can power your content operations